 Contracts that convey control of the right to use another party's IT software, alone or in combination with tangible capital assets for a period of time (subscription-based information technology arrangements (SBITAs) are excluded from the lease accounting requirements.
-The accounting for these contracts will fall under GASB No. 96, "Subscription-Based Information Technology Arrangements", which is effective for fiscal year 2023.
+The accounting for these contracts fall under GASB No. 96, "Subscription-Based Information Technology Arrangements".
 These include contracts for remote access to software applications or cloud data storage (such as Software as a Service (SaaS), Platform as a Service (PaaS) and Infrastructure as a Service (IaaS).
+See Subscription-Based IT Arrangements Accounting Policy.